 The new breed of Budapest cafes are hip, happening and highly caffeinated.
-Read on to find out our favorite spots to drink third wave coffee in Hungary’s capital city.
+Discover our favorite spots to drink third wave coffee in Hungary’s capital city.

 Budapest is a city known for a cafe culture that’s as rich as the cream that flows into its coffee.
 Back in the day, artists and poets would meet at Budapest coffee houses to share ideas and philosophies while sipping strong brews and eating a variety of Budapest cake specialties like strudel and flodni.